It’s like déjà-vu.

-But it’s more than just your circumstances.
+But it’s about more than just your circumstances.
 It’s also about what type of investor you are.

 If you have time to continually research and monitor your own investments, I envy you!
 But, chances are, if you’re a busy parent or professional, you need a portfolio that runs itself with little effort.